EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Introduction

 To illustrate the impact of domain shift, we conducted an experiment using CORe50~\cite{pmlr-v78-lomonaco17a}, a realistic continuous object recognition dataset for robots that contains indoor and outdoor sessions.
-As shown in \Cref{fig: domain_shift_impact}, we feed a continuous stream that transitions from an indoor session to an unseen outdoor session while keeping the object identity unchanged, and plot the rolling classification accuracy over time.
-The accuracy drops sharply from 94\% to 49\% after moving outdoor.
-We further show that domain shift is not just limited to drastic indoor-to-outdoor transitions, but also mild scene transitions.
-In \Cref{fig: domain_shift_impact_2}, we keep both training and testing within outdoor scenes: the model is trained on two outdoor sessions and evaluated on a different outdoor session.
-Despite remaining outdoors, changes in scene appearance (e.g., light grass vs. dark trees) still induce a noticeable shift, reducing accuracy from around 97\% to 76\%.
-This result indicates that even shifts between relatively similar domains can lead to substantial performance degradation.
+As shown in \Cref{fig: domain shift impact}, we feed a continuous stream that transitions from an indoor session to an unseen outdoor session while keeping the object identity unchanged, and plot the rolling classification accuracy over time.
+The accuracy drops sharply from 94\% to 49\% after moving outdoor, even though the object identity remains unchanged.
 Since it is impractical to pretrain a model on all possible operating conditions, domain shift remains a key obstacle to robust embodied intelligence.

-To address domain shift, prior work has explored techniques such as domain generalization and test-time adaptation. \textit{Domain generalization} learns shift-robust models from multiple source domains (or augmentation-induced domains) so that a single trained model can generalize to unseen environments without access to target data~\cite{wang2022generalizing}.
-However, it is difficult to anticipate and cover the full diversity of real-world conditions encountered by embodied systems.
-In contrast, \textbf{test-time adaptation (TTA)}~\cite{liang2025comprehensive} is an emerging and more attractive solution.
+To address domain shift, \textbf{test-time adaptation (TTA)}~\cite{liang2025comprehensive} is an emerging solution.
 It adapts a pre-trained model \emph{during deployment} using only unlabeled streaming inputs, allowing the perception model to adjust to previously unseen conditions on the fly.
 Representative TTA methods~\cite{wang2020tent,niu2022eata,niu2023towards,hong2023mecta} usually minimize the prediction entropy (an unsupervised loss function) on unlabeled target data, encouraging the model to make more confident predictions in the new domain.
 Such methods typically operate batch by batch (a chunk of streaming inputs) and alternate between two steps: (1) an \textit{adaptation} step that updates model parameters via backpropagation, using the entropy-minimization objective, followed by (2) an \textit{inference} step that produces predictions with the updated model.
 Repeating this procedure continuously adapts the model to each incoming batch, which is commonly referred to as \textbf{continual TTA} (C-TTA).